 - End of semester grades: To include the most recent grades, select “After Grades Are Posted”

 - After degree is awarded: To include your earned degree, select “After Degree Is Awarded.”

 If you need an official ARCC transcript sent to any of the University of Minnesota campuses, any Non-Minnesota State school or an employer, select option 1 or 2.
 See option 3 for transferring within the Minnesota State System.

-- Ability to track your order by using a tracking number
+- Ability to track your order through your Parchment Account

-- Additional documents are able to be uploaded with your transcript order
+- Additional documents can be uploaded with your transcript order

 - Order on Campus